gatsbyjs/gatsby/docs/docs/schema-generation.md

 ### For each unique Type

-The majority of schema generation code occurs in [build-node-types.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js).
+The majority of schema generation code kicks off in [build-node-types.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js).
 The below steps will be executed for each unique type.

 #### 1. Plugins create custom fields